Mindfulness Practices Transform Students’ Lives

 Brooklyn Center, Minnesota

-Making wellness a priority throughout Brooklyn Center Community Schools in Brooklyn Center, Minnesota, Wellness Coordinator Michelle Auld has utilized numerous resources and grants to activate programs and activities that help students live healthier lives.
+District Wellness Coordinator Michelle Auld has utilized numerous resources and grants to activate programs and activities that help students live healthier lives.
 From attending wellness events to participating in yoga classes and veggie challenges, Michelle aims to help students and their families continue healthy practices at home that they learn in school.

-Michelle says implementing mindfulness initiatives with teachers and staff in schools has had a profoundly positive impact on their students.
-Middle school teacher Mrs. Sara Anderson was an early adopter of mindful movement with her special education students, and she immediately saw how well students responded.
+According to Michelle, implementing mindfulness initiatives with teachers and staff in schools has had a profoundly positive impact on their students.
+Middle school teacher Sara Anderson was an early adopter of mindful movement with her special education students, and she immediately saw how well students responded.
 They were more relaxed and calmer, which allowed for deeper learning in the classroom.
 Noticing the impact, she asked students to express how meaningful the exercises were to them.
 Whether they chose to draw, write, or act out the benefits of the mindfulness exercises, every student remarked on the positive impact, and many shared that they practiced the mindful techniques at home, too.